-Access to OnBase is granted in the same way as access to Banner.
-Fill out the appropriate Access Request Form for your functional area (Student, HR, Finance, International) and submit it to one of the UAF Security Coordinators.
-In this form, in the Other Banner Access Needed area, list the types of documents in OnBase that you need access to or, if you know them, list the access classes .
-Contact the UAF OnBase administrator or your security coordinator if you have questions about what to apply for.
-As of 25 January 2017, the UAF Security Coordinators are
+Access to functional areas in OnBase is granted in the same way as access to Banner.
+Fill out the appropriate Access Request Form for your functional area (Student, HR, Finance, International) and submit it per the instructions on the form.
+Contact your security coordinator or the UAF OnBase administrator if you have questions about what to apply for.
+As of 25 January 2017, the UAF Security Coordinators are:

 Functional Area Security Coordinator Email (+ @alaska.edu) Notes Student Services Mary Buchanan mkbuchanan Student Services Mike Earnest wmearnest UAF Type 1 Approver Student Services Lisa Foster ldfoster Student Services Kim McFadden knmcfadden Finance/HR Shayne Bowers slbowers Finance/HR Lynn Wrightsman lawrightsman UAF Type 1 Approver Finance/AR Amanda Wall aiwall Financial Aid Deanna Dieringer dldieringer OnBase Derek Bastille dlbastille UAF Level 1 Approver

 It is important to note that UAF does not normally keep records indefinitely.
 Every document has a defined lifecycle and will eventually be eligible for destruction.
 Documents that are under audit or are otherwise subject to legal review will not be destroyed until such time as the review or audit is completed and the document is at the end of its lifecycle.